 Managing busyness also looks very different from one person to the next.
 My husband takes a “handle it as it comes” approach, while I tend to limit how much comes at me in the first place.
 While I can see how he handles stress and busyness, I don’t really understand it.
 I have come to accept it simply because it works well for him.

-Over the past 2 ½ years, learning to better mitigate the stress in my life and to keep busyness in balance has brought what a friend of mine called “a peace” about me.
-And I feel more peaceful too.
-With that being said, the following two approaches largely shape how busyness and stress stay minimal and margin stays optimal in my life.
+Learning to better mitigate the stress in my life and to keep busyness in balance has brought what a friend of mine called “a peace” about me.
+I feel more peaceful, too, and the following two approaches largely shape how busyness and stress stay minimal and margin stays optimal in my life.

 Schedule Only 80% of My Calendar